hadron-project/hadron/guide/src/reference/pipelines.md

 =========
 Pipelines are multi-stage data workflows, composed of multiple streams, structured as a directed acyclic graph (DAG).
 Pipelines provide transactional guarantees for multi-stage asynchronous workflows.
 Pipelines orchestrate the delivery of events to specific pipeline stages, collect outputs from pipeline stages, and enforce stage execution order.
 Pipelines provide a source of truth for codifying asynchronous event-driven architectures.

-## DDL
+## Schema
 Pipelines are declared in YAML as part of the [Schema Management system](./schema.md).
-The DDL for the `Pipeline` object is as follows:
+The schema for the `Pipeline` object is as follows:

 ```yaml
 ## The kind of object being defined.
 In this case, a pipeline.